 The Root Cause?
 Marketing teams refuse to write.

 CMOs do not require their team to develop writing as a core capability.
+There are simply too many touch-points in marketing that require great content and the team must be able to write to tell the story.
 The result is content that doesn’t make a person stop and think differently.
 Success in content marketing requires CMOs to inspire their team to write.

 Examining why Content Marketing Fails Inside the Marketing Team

 Let’s begin with the definition of Content Marketing.
 The definition can be broken down into three components according to Joe Pulizzi (author of Epic Content Marketing).

 - Process for creating and distributing valuable and compelling content

 - Content that attracts, acquires and engages a target audience

 - Accomplishes the objective of driving profitable customer action